On the depth overhead incurred when running quantum algorithms on near-term quantum computers with limited qubit connectivity: Main results

-Turning to the final state, in the following analysis it is convenient to relabel the qubits even after they complete their final gate (as if there was an extra $(m+1)$th layer, constructed according to the same rule that it must consists of exactly $n/2$ gates).
-As these additional interactions are never completed, this does not increase the ordering needed, so long as the final entropy incorporates this labelling.
-Unlike for the initial case, there need not be any correlation between the qubit and vertex indices, $S_{final_q}$, thus the final entropy, $S_{final}$ can be upper-bounded:
+Turning to the final state, it is helpful to consider a hypothetical $(m+1)$th layer that is not actually executed, but is there so that the qubits are relabelled with new target qubits after their $m$th layer interactions.
+The interactions in the $(m+1)$th layer are randomly generated according to the same process as for the first $m$ layers, and so the entropy of the labels in the final state is equal to $\Delta S_L$.
+As these additional interactions are not actually executed, this does not increase the ordering needed, and the resultant labelling in the final state of the circuit (equal to $\Delta S_L$) is accounted for in the following analysis.
+Regarding the correspondence between the qubit and vertex indices, unlike for the initial case, there need not be any correlation between the qubit and vertex indices, which can be expressed by $S_{fin_q} \leq \log_2 n!$, i.e., a uniform distribution over all permutations of qubit locations.
+Thus the final entropy, $S_{fin}$ can be upper-bounded:

-where (\ref{eq430}) is an inequality because it considers the upper-bounding case where the final arrangement of the qubits is maximally mixed (i.e., $S_{final_q} \leq \log_2 n!$).
-Bounding the initial and final entropy, in (\ref{eq445}) and (\ref{eq430}) respectively, and the entropy of the qubit relabelling process in (\ref{eq420}) allows an overall entropy balance to be expressed, which much hold:
+where (\ref{eq430}) is an inequality because it considers the upper-bounding case where the final arrangement of the qubits is maximally mixed (i.e., as noted, $S_{fin_q} \leq \log_2 n!$, with equality when the final arrangement of qubits is distributed uniformly over all possibilities).
+Bounding the initial and final entropy, in (\ref{eq445}) and (\ref{eq430}) respectively, and the entropy of the qubit relabelling process in (\ref{eq420}) allows an overall entropy balance to be expressed, which much hold\footnote{As the system has a finite number of degrees of freedom, there is a corresponding finite maximum disorder, and thus the ordering process must also be such that this is never exceeded, however this property is not required for the proof.}: